SAP/luigi/docs/content-guidelines.md

 ### Alert blocks metadata

 To draw the reader's attention to something, you can use the quote block option in Markdown.
-Directly above the quote block, you need to add metadata which determines whether the alert box on the website will be green (`success`) or yellow (`warning`).
+Directly above the quote block, add metadata which determines whether the alert box on the website will be green (`success`) or yellow (`warning`).

 Use one of these three options for alert blocks: